turingschool/front-end-curriculum/lessons/intro-to-javascript-part-1.md

 We've added a couple of things to our variable.
 Let's go through them:

 After our `var` keyword (a special word that the JavaScript interpreter knows is used to create a variable) and our variable name, we have an equals sign, `=`.
-That's called the _assignment opperator_, because we use it to _assign_ a value to our variable declaration.
+That's called the _assignment operator_, because we use it to _assign_ a value to our variable declaration.

 Let's test these additions in the console.

 WAIT!
 Eeek!
 Why does my console still show 'undefined'??
 Well JavaScript is designed as a dynamic language which means that the type (string, void, boolean …) of a function ```return``` value is not pre-defined.
 If a function does not use a ```return``` statement or uses an empty return statement with no value, JavaScript automatically returns _undefined_.
 That means in JavaScript every function returns something, at the very least an "undefined".
 Chrome will display the function return value (existent or not) in the console.
 An assignment also does not include a return value, so Chrome will display "undefined".

 Okay, let's ask the console to give us the value of our variable.
 How do we do that?

 Step 1: declare the variable and it's value

 Step 2: call the variable

 Step 3: dance for joy at seeing our assigned value of "Hello, variable!"

 Until you've added the assignment operator and the variable value, the variable is considered _undefined_.